KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Produce expected output on SDR and supported HDR displays.
 Be compatible with updates to glTF texture color spaces, for example increased gamut.

-This is done by specifying a way to map or quantize the resulting (rendered) scene linear light output values to a known range of {R,G,B} values that can be output to display.
+This is done by specifying a way to encode or quantize the resulting (rendered) scene linear light output values to a known range of {R,G,B} values that can be output to display.
-This mapping shall be done so that hue (or chromaticity) is retained in the displayed image.
+This encoding shall be done so that hue (or chromaticity) is retained in the displayed image.
 Output units are declared as candela / m2

 Currently the glTF specification does not define how to output pixels.